-Discussion in 'Sacraments and Liturgy' started by zimkhitha, Sep 25, 2016.
+Discussion in 'Liturgy, and Book of Common Prayer' started by zimkhitha, Sep 25, 2016.

 Sorry, typo - meant short mass - 1/2 hour or so on a Thursday morning!